3 Ways to Master the Guest Experience with Personalization

 Adobe Workfront, combined with a powerful content management system, like Adobe Experience Manager, makes it possible for you to deliver content to market faster and more efficiently.
 For instance, you can test whether customers are responding better to an email or social media campaign—and even which types of customers respond best to which channel, so that you can further refine and optimize campaigns in the future.

 LeapPoint Consulting is changing the way companies connect work, technology, and talent to solve big business challenges and drive successful outcomes.
 Established by Big 4 alumni who sought more flexibility and agility in meeting clients’ most critical business needs, LeapPoint is committed to making life and experiences fundamentally better for employees, customers and those they serve.
-As the go-to Adobe and Adobe Workfront partner in financial services, healthcare and retail, LeapPoint’s break-through Connected WorkTM services are the essential framework for the Future of Work.
+As the go-to Adobe and Adobe Workfront partner in travel and hospitality and across industries, LeapPoint’s break-through Connected WorkTM services are the essential framework for the Future of Work.
 To learn more about LeapPoint and its Connected Work services, visit www.leappoint.com.